 The sufferer often forgets to wash hands after touching the affected area.
 When an unaffected person touches the affected one, the disease may be transmitted due to the physical contact.
 Even a normal person with proper hygiene may contract the disease in this way.

 Beware of sharing others’ undergarments, handkerchiefs or towels.
 Objects that have been in contact with the infected area of an affected person can transfer the disease to your skin.
-Take care when you go out in public places like gym or swimming pool.
-It is advisable that you take a shower after you have finished with your activities.
+Beware when you go out in public places like gym or swimming pool.
+It is advisable that you take a shower right after you have finished with your activities.

 Pictures of Jock Itch